SYMPOSIUM: Cell Therapy Analytics

 Cambridge Healthtech Institute’s 11th Annual Cell Therapy Analytics conference explores the standards, strategies, and technologies essential for rigorous CMC, release testing, and analytical control of cell-based therapies.
 Highlights include analytical control strategies, CMC pitfalls, potency assay development, guidance on raw and starting-material characterization, and effective tech transfer to GMP.
 The agenda also covers rapid release testing, identity and sterility methods, analytical reference standards, flow cytometry and automation, and emerging tools such as NGS and mass spectrometry.
 Case studies demonstrate practical solutions for robust product and process characterization across advanced therapy modalities, including ex vivo and in vivo CAR T applications.

-ANALYTICS STRATEGIES FOR CELL THERAPIES
+ANALYTICS AND QUALITY CONTROL FOR CELL THERAPIES

 Concept and Execution for an Enhanced Analytical Control Strategy Development and Execution for Autologous Cell Therapies